KusovAnatoly/KusovAnatoly/README.md

 ## What Drives Me

-- Designing efficient, scalable data schemas
+- Designing apps with an intuitive UX and a great looking UI
-- Turning ideas into production-ready full-stack solutions
+- Providing users with the accessible ways of using my apps
-- Enhancing desktop UI/UX with thoughtful design
+- Enhancing user experience of my products
 - Continuously expanding my development toolkit and best practices

 ## Currently Exploring